lscpu(1) — Linux manual page

 to change.

-When specifying the list argument, the string of option,
+When specifying the list argument, the option string plus the

-equal sign (=), and list must not contain any blanks or other
+equal sign (=) plus the list may not contain any whitespace.

 The default list of columns may be extended if list is